 Basically a teardrop trailer is considered a step up from tent camping.
 You get a real bed and a kitchen that you don't have to put up and take down.
 Plus you can add in a lot of other conveniences, from water heaters, microwaves, to a flat screen TV if you are so inclined.

 Plus if you make your homebuilt teardrop trailer light enough, you can tow it with a car or small truck, and so you don't pay the fuel costs of hauling a big RV.
 A homebuilt teadrop also costs much less to build or buy than a truck and RV.

 But I certainly did not choose a homebuilt teardrop trailer, instead of buying a new one, to save money.
 Wanting to build a teardrop was one of the main reasons I bought my first house (so I could have a place to build it).
 And then one of the first things I had to do at the new house was to build a double carport to construct the teardrop in (and house it in after it is finished).
 So no money saving going on.
 But lots of fun.

 What's New?
 Check here to see what I am currently working on:

 This building project is on hold.
-If all goes well I will pick up work again on it in 2014 and get it done by the summer.
+If all goes well I will pick up work again on it in 2015 and get it done by the end of the year.